littlebizzy/remove-query-strings/readme.txt

 1. Upload to `/wp-content/plugins/remove-query-strings-littlebizzy`
 2. Activate via WP Admin > Plugins
 3. Use the defined constant for optional customization
+4. Purge all caches
+5. Test plugin is working by checking source code

 == Frequently Asked Questions ==